How To Hire a Public Relations Agency to Promote Your Brand

 In fact, it may be the single most important factor; more so than experience with similar clients or media contacts with reporters cover your industry.

-Your likelihood of getting the media coverage you seek depends primarily on who you hire and how you manage them.
+Your likelihood of getting the media coverage you seek depends more on the category of provider you hire.

 You don’t necessarily get the news coverage you want, even though you may be paying a PR person to get it, which can be frustrating.